-Dr. Tahseen Mahmood Aslam describes the demise of an iconic figure
+Dr. Tahseen Mahmood Aslam describes the Queen Elizabeth passes away

 As heir presumptive Princess Elizabeth was in Kenya in 1952, representing the ailing King, when her husband Philip broke the news that her father had died.
 She immediately returned to London as the new Queen.
 Elizabeth was crowned at Westminster Abbey on 2 June 1953, aged 27, in front of a then-record TV audience estimated at more than 20 million people.
 Subsequent decades would see great change, with the end of the British Empire overseas and the swinging ‘60s sweeping away social norms at home.
 Elizabeth reformed the monarchy for this less deferential age, engaging with the public through walkabouts, royal visits and attendance at public events.